Danko-Lab/HS_transcription_regulation/README.md

 Contact map format:

-This file consists of paired contacts in the format produced by the Aiden lab’s Juicer pipeline ( https://github.com/aidenlab/juicer ):
+This file consists of paired contacts in the format produced by the [Aiden lab’s Juicer pipeline](https://github.com/aidenlab/juicer) at https://github.com/aidenlab/juicer:

 Column 0: strand 1 (0 for forward, anything else for reverse) <br />
 Column 1: chromosome 1 <br />